By Mike Sims, BARBRI President

 The short, sweet answer is that most BARBRI bar prep options include an unlimited number of graded essays.

 Now for the more complicated answer.
-I know that having an unlimited number of graded essays sounds really great.
-However, an unguided and purely “unlimited” essay grading system can actually stunt your progress.
+While most BARBRI options offer unlimited grading, unlimited essay grading alone is not the best way to write high scoring essays.
+An unguided and purely “unlimited” essay grading system can actually stunt your progress.

 During bar study, your goal is to learn to write the best bar exam essays possible, as quickly as possible.
 And writing essays for the bar exam is very different than writing essays for law school.
 In our 50+ years guiding students, we’ve seen that submitting practice essay after essay with no initial guidance and delayed feedback reinforces bad habits and wastes your time.